 Love is not an emotion.
 Love can be a sensation, or a feeling, but it is not an emotion.
 You can call it an emotion if you like, but it is completely different to anxiety, depression, excitement, boredom, anger, fear, dread and neediness — the pain of the personality, which huddles in the belly, sits on the chest, or in the heart, tightens the neck and grips the back of the head.
 Here (despite what the dictionary might say) we shall call that emotion, so we can tell the difference.

-Emotions is a parasite, or part of the parasitic personality, which feeds on your presence and energy and sweetness.
+Emotion is a parasite, or part of the parasitic personality, which feeds on your presence and energy and sweetness.
 Emotions call themselves ‘I’ and then, madly, ‘you’ (the fake you) defend them.
 ‘You’ excuse your emotions, ‘you’ blame other people and things for them, and ‘you’ secretly enjoy them.
 All the time some deeper sense is in pain, whispering, ‘it’s not me.’

 Emotion, the fuel of personality, has only three basic modes: over-excited (up), bored (cold) and unhappy (down; depressed, anxious, fearful, miserable, etc., etc.).
 When emotion is bored it will go looking for excitement, and go up.
 Then it will come down and go looking for problems.
-Eventually, when the up-down process is exhausted, it will be cold and bored again.
+Eventually, when the up-down process is exhausted, it will be cold and tight and bored again.

 Personality will refuse to see this process as is it.
 It will refuse to see that an up (excitement at a video game perhaps, or at winning, or at masturbating) was followed, a few hours or days later, with a down.
 Personality will defend up and down as ‘natural’ and say that living any other way would be boring (when boredom is its own default setting).
 Up and down are normal, but they are not natural.
 Your natural state is not boring, it is very alive.